k3ntako/2do/README.md

 - Completed items at the bottom

 ## New Requested Features & Things to Consider
+1. As you transition to a new API, how do we ensure we don't break the existing functionality?
+Hint - Please use Cypress for end-to-end tests.
+2. Our clients want to deploy this application and see all future demos on a deployed version!
+Hint - look at Github Actions for CI/CD; we don't care where it is deployed so feel free to pick the easiest to set up and is free.
+3. Our clients also want to see any new changes deployed in a staging environment before it goes into production.
-- Now that we have a proof of concept, let's replace the existing mock API with a new API so that we can have persisted data.
-The new API should match the mock API's data contract.
+4. Let's replace the existing mock API with a new API so that we can have persisted data.
+The new API should initially match the mock API's data contract.
 The client has requested a **Java Spring API**.
-- As you transition to a new API, how do we ensure we don't break the existing functionality?
-- Our clients want to deploy this application and see all future demos on a deployed version!
-- Our clients also want to see any new changes deployed in a staging environment before it goes into production.
-- A user should be able to add new todos.
-A note, our clients don't need full authentication - its ok to ask a user for their name, and associate the todo with the name
+5. A user should be able to add new todos.
+Note - our clients don't need authentication - its ok to ask a user for their name, and associate the todo with the name somehow

 ## Process Guidelines
 - Your team is expected to flesh out the requirements and prioritize/scope features with the client in the IPM and throughout the week.